BDehapiot/ETH-ScopeM_Gassler/README.md

 ### To be fixed

+Done (but need to be carefully checked)
 - Channel #2 should be save in 16bits (0 - 4096)
-- Channel #2 needs background normalization (divided by mean and subtract 1)
+- Channel #2 needs background subtraction

+Not done
+- Data from `20240613_tg_24TG10_Medium` cannot be preextracted

 --